Vorokhta

-Vorokhta (Ворохта; Worochta) is a rural settlement located in the Carpathian Mountains on Prut River in Ukraine.
+Vorokhta (Ворохта; Worochta) is a rural settlement located in the Carpathian Mountains on the Prut River in Ukraine.
 It is part of Nadvirna Raion, Ivano-Frankivsk Oblast.
 Historically, it is a tourist spa town and later was also turned into a ski resort with several ski-jumping ramps (Avanhard).
 Vorokhta hosts the administration of Vorokhta settlement hromada, one of the hromadas of Ukraine.
 Population: due to a constant flow of tourists, its population almost year-round is bigger.

 Located at an elevation of 800 m above sea level, it is known for its close ties to the Hutsuls – an ethno-cultural group of Ukrainians who live in the Carpathians, and is often regarded as a Hutsul capital.

 Geography

 The town is located near the administrative border with Zakarpattia Oblast in the Verkhovyna-Putyla Mountains close to the Yablunytsia Pass and source of the Prut River.
 Vorokhta is surrounded by the Carpathian National Nature Park and the ethnographic area of Hutsuls.
 The town is surrounded by such mount peaks as Mahora, Makivka, and others.